rakibul114/product-analysis/README.md

 # Website: Elite Interior Design

-## Live site: Click [https://elite-interior-design-rakibul114.netlify.app/](https://elite-interior-design-rakibul114.netlify.app/) to visit the live website
+## Live site: Click [https://elite-interior-design-rakibul114.netlify.app/](https://elite-interior-design-rakibul114.netlify.app/) to visit the live website.

+## Project workings:

+* Creating React App: First of all I have created the the React App using "npx create-react-app app-name" command.
+* Installation: Then I installed tailwind CSS and React fontAwesome.
+* Components: Created all necessary components for my application.
+* Data creation: Created data for reviews page.
+* Deployment: After completing the project I deployed the project on Netlify.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).## Available Scripts